-When you buy a new computer, protecting it from various kinds of viruses, malwares, spywares and hackers is probably the most important step that you need to make, especially when you intend to connect your computer from internet.
+When you buy a new computer, protecting it from various kinds of viruses, malware, spyware and hackers is probably the most important step that you need to make, especially when you intend to connect your computer to the internet.

 Ensure Windows update is up to date

-Microsoft are always bringing out updates to their windows operating system to fix issues and security vulnerabilities.
+Microsoft is always bringing out updates to their Windows operating system to fix issues and security vulnerabilities.
 Take a moment to ensure that your new PC is fully up to date with Windows update.
 This can take minutes or even hours.
 But you have no option other than just waiting for the process to be completed.

 Install your preferred internet browser